 Rational Drug Design

 As the effects of a drug on the body comes down to chemical interactions, the relationship between its structure and physiological effects is key.
-In the past, rational drug design was limited by the lack of structure elucidation techniques such as X-Ray crystallography and mass spectrometry.
 Structure-activity relationships are used to predict the chemical structure of the substance that is most likely to provide the desired effect, providing a starting point for rational drug design.